Ebarrett11/Core-Defender/README.md

 ## Additional Elements
 - Teleporter: instantly teleports player from one part of the arena to another
-- Water: Tiles of arena where movement is sloweed (affects enemies and players)
+- Water: Tiles of arena where movement is slowed (affects enemies and players)
 - Large coin: coin worth 1000, protected by Spectrals
 - Lava: dangerous tiles that will instantly kill the player